 Son Howard D. Korns (1908-1930) was born in about 1908 in Iowa.
 He resided in Grand Island, NE circa 1930.
 Sadly, he died there in St. Francis Hospital on Nov.
 18, 1930.
 His sister Erma Solt and her husband Paul are known to have traveled to the funeral.
 A short obituary was printed in the Central City Republican Nonpareil.

 ~ Daughter Emma Jane (Korns) Williams Rowe ~

 Daughter Emma Jane Korns (1862-1932) was born on Aug.
 9, 1862 in Montour, Tama County, IA.

 She was wed twice in her lifetime.
 Her first husband, whom she married at about the age of 17, was David N. Williams (1856-1882).

-The only child born to this marriage was Charles Monroe Williams.
+The only child born to this marriage was Charles Monroe "Charlie" Williams.

 Their home in 1880 was on a farm in Felix, Grundy County, IA.
 The family plummeted into mourning when David died in 1882 at the age of about 26.

-Together, the pair bore five more offspring of their own – Benjamin Harrison Rowe, James Raymond Rowe, Walter H. Rowe, Florence Esther Remington and Clarence Robert Rowe.
+Together, Emma Jane and Robert lived in Newburg, IA and bore five more offspring of their own – Benjamin Harrison "Harry" Rowe, James Raymond Rowe, Walter H. Rowe, Florence "Esther" Remington and Clarence Robert Rowe.

 ~ Daughter Ida May Korns ~